SAN FRANCISCO 2 HEADER BOX

 I was really glad I did.
 I later found out that had I waited until we were actually in San Francisco to buy our tickets we would have been disappointed (gutted, actually) as tickets had all sold out for our dates.

-The Alcatraz Island Tour starts off from Pier 33 – also known as Alcatraz Landing.
+The Alcatraz Island Tour starts off from Pier 33 which is also known as Alcatraz Landing.

 It was a warm, sunny, and calm day when we entered the walls of the prison that had held the most dangerous criminals in America – like Al ‘Scarface’ Capone, George ‘Machine Gun’ Kelly, Arthur ‘Doc’ Barker and probably the most famous of all Robert ‘The Birdman’ Stroud.